What Is Almond Milk?

 - Fiber: 1 gram

-To get the most nutritional value, look for unsweetened almond milk that has been fortified with nutrients such as phosphorus, which helps with energy levels and bone health, and vitamin D.
+To get the most nutritional value, look for unsweetened almond milk that has been fortified with nutrients such as vitamin D and phosphorus, which helps with energy levels and bone health.

 How to Prepare Almond Milk

-You can use almond milk in the same way as you would animal milk.
-It’s available in just about any supermarket or bulk-food stores next to traditional dairy products.
-Store-bought almond milk is often shelf-stable until opened.
+You can use almond milk in the same way as you would cow’s milk or any other type of plant milk.
+It’s available in just about any supermarket or bulk-food store, usually next to traditional dairy products.
+Some brands of store-bought almond milk are shelf-stable until opened.

-You can use almond milk in any recipe that calls for milk.
+You can drink it straight, or use almond milk in any recipe or food preparation that calls for milk.
 Here are some ways to use this versatile drink:

-- Add almond milk to hot chocolate instead of animal milk
+- Add almond milk to hot chocolate instead of cow’s milk.

-- Add almond milk to smoothies for a protein boost
+- Add almond milk to smoothies or shakes.